Summary

 A billing address on your credit card is the address your credit card issuer associates with your account.
 While your billing address will often match your shipping address, they serve two different purposes.

-- Your billing address is used to receive credit card statements, billing information and cards linked to your account.
+• The card issuer uses your billing address to send credit card statements, billing information and cards linked to your account.

 How to check the billing address for a credit card